msracver/FCIS/README.md

 ### Introduction

-This is the repository for Fully Convolutional Instance-aware Semantic Segmentation (FCIS), which is the winning entry of [COCO segmentation challenge 2016](http://mscoco.org/dataset/#detections-challenge2016).
-A arxiv tech report describing FCIS is available [here](https://arxiv.org/abs/1611.07709)
+This is the repository for Fully Convolutional Instance-aware Semantic Segmentation (FCIS), which won [COCO segmentation challenge 2016](http://mscoco.org/dataset/#detections-challenge2016) by a large margin.
+An arxiv tech report describing FCIS is available [here](https://arxiv.org/abs/1611.07709).

  If you find FCIS useful for your research, please consider citing